Your Directors present their Report together with the audited financial statements forthe year ended 31 March 2017.

-Accordingly the Board recommends to the Members for ratification of the appointment ofM/s.
+Accordingly the Board recommends ratification of the appointment of M/s.
 B S R &Co.
-LLP Chartered Accountants as the Statutory Auditors of the Companyat the ensuing Annual General Meeting.
+LLP Chartered Accountants as the Statutory Auditors of the Company at the ensuingAnnual General Meeting.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyhad appointed M/s.
-Parikh & Associates a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company for the Financial Year 2015-16.
-TheSecretarial Audit Report is given as Annexure D' forming part of this Report.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 your Companyappointed M/s.
+Parikh & Associates a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company for FY 2016-17.
+The Secretarial AuditReport submitted by them is given as Annexure F' to this Report.

 Your Directors would like to thank all stakeholders namely customers shareholdersdealers suppliers bankers employees and all other business associates for thecontinuous support given by them to the Company and its Management.

 | ||On behalf of the Board |